Position

 • High school diploma or equivalent required; associate degree in sterile processing or related field preferred.

-• Previous experience in sterile processing or a related field is highly desirable.
+• Previous experience in a sterile processing department or related field is preferred.

-• Knowledge of sterilization techniques, infection control protocols, and medical terminology.
+• Knowledge of sterilization techniques, equipment, and infection control protocols.

 Is becoming a Sterile Processing Technician a good career path?